Long Term Disability Insurance Lawyers Serving Missouri Residents

 If you have an employer-provided LTD plan, you’ll have to follow ERISA law and file an administrative appeal for a denied claim.
 You will only have 180 days from the date of the denial letter to appeal the decision, so you have to move quickly.
 It may seem like enough time, but you have to send additional evidence along with the appeal, which could take some time to obtain.

 When you receive the denial letter, it should include the reason why the insurance company denied your claim and instructions on how to file an appeal.
-Your Missouri long term disability insurance lawyer from Abell and Capitan Law will review the letter to determine if the reasoning is valid or if you have grounds for an appeal.
+Your long term disability insurance lawyer from Abell and Capitan Law will review the letter to determine if the reasoning is valid or if you have grounds for an appeal in Missouri.

 We will go over every piece of documentation from the original claim to find anything you might have missed.
 If the denial is unfounded, we’ll include additional evidence that supports your rights to LTD benefits, such as: